CSSAuditors/audit/site/blog/the-very-first-css-report-about-css-file-sizes-and-file-count.md

           > A software code audit is a comprehensive analysis of source code in a programming project with the intent of discovering bugs, security breaches or violations of programming conventions.

           CSS is a very forgiving language in terms of errors.
 The reason is that browsers usually skip the line that produces the error while the rest of the code remains valid.
+There are linters and other tools that could prevent those issues, but they couldn't prevent writing bad CSS.
 That is why we would like to add CSS code quality to this definition.
   - title: >-
       About CSS Quality
     list: